zenmetsu/artemis/log/DSKY/readme.md

 #### 2022.350
 Integration of GPS, RTC module, and various other peripherals via SPI.

+GPS, RTC and SX1509 GPIO expander have been added.
+Tomorrow will entail creation of a proper DSKY keyboard utilizing Gateron Green switches.

 ### Task Timeline
 #### 2022.W47
 - [x] get VFD working with dev board